-It was our first Halloween in Ireland, and winter had arrived early that year.
-The day was cold and grey, and a freezing wind whipped across the fields and between the housing estates.
-A day that should’ve been spent relaxing indoors, especially since we were still recovering from a recent trip.
-But it wasn’t meant to be.
+It was our first Halloween in Ireland and winter arrived early that year.
+The day was cold and grey and a freezing wind whipped across the fields and between the housing estates.
+The day should’ve been spent relaxing indoors, especially since we were still recovering from a recent trip, but it wasn’t meant to be.

-‘I bought something that we’d also like to eat,’ he said.
+‘I bought something we’d also like to eat,’ he said.
 ‘If there’s anything left.’

 ‘Good thinking.
-I want this one,’ I said, and took a packet of tiny teddy jellies.
-I emptied the rest of the candy into a big, glass bowl.
+I want this one,’ I said and took a packet of tiny teddy jellies.
+I emptied the rest of the candy into a big bowl.

 To my surprise, the doorbell rang, interrupting my inner dialogue.

-‘Henry, do you want to come and look?’
+‘Henry, do you want to come and have a look?’
 I asked.
-He left his DIY project, and we opened the door.
+He begrudgingly left his DIY project, and we opened the door.

 ‘Trick or treat!’ two small girls said in unison.

 ‘What do we have here?’
-I said, beaming.
-I was so chuffed that they were knocking on my door!
+I beamed, chuffed that they were knocking on my door!

 ‘Trick or treat!’ the younger of the two repeated uncertainly, as if I hadn’t heard them the first time.

 ‘And what are you tonight?’
 I chirped.
-I quickly scanned over her outfit.
-Her arms were bare and turning pink in the cold night air, a tiara balanced precariously on her messy blond hair; it had clearly fallen off and been put back on a couple of times.
-The look was completed with a slightly worn pink frilly dress, one that had likely been passed down from her older sister.
+I quickly scanned her outfit.
+Her bare arms were turning pink in the frosty night air and a tiara was balanced precariously on her messy blond hair; it had clearly fallen off and been put back on a couple of times.
+Her outfit was completed with a slightly worn frilly dress, one that had likely been passed down from her older sister.

 ‘A princess?’
 I guessed, clapping my hands.
 She nodded shyly, holding out a pumpkin shaped bucket.
-Her nose was running, resulting in two sticky lines running from underneath her nose into her mouth.
+Her nose was running in two sticky lines into her mouth.

 ‘And you,’ I asked her sister.